zn8nz/logstats/README.md

 `-s`: use to split continuous timestamp formats by inserting a space at position indicated with `x`, e.g. `20161204T125901.999` can be split with `-s ....x..x.....x..x`

+`-cof`: cutoff: number of characters since beginning of line to search for timestamp; ignore rest of line; default 25

 `-version`: print version number

 ## general